Which place is cheaper, Berlin or Bucharest?

 Both Berlin and Bucharest during the summer are popular places to visit.
 Many visitors come to Bucharest in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Berlin for the city activities, the music scene, and the family-friendly experiences during these months.

 Bucharest is a little warmer than Berlin in the summer.
-The temperature in Bucharest is usually 23°C (73°F) in July, and Berlin stays around 19°C (66°F).
+The daily temperature in Bucharest averages around 23°C (73°F) in July, and Berlin fluctuates around 19°C (66°F).

 In Berlin, it's very sunny this time of the year.
 It's quite sunny in Bucharest.
 In the summer, Bucharest often gets more sunshine than Berlin.
 Bucharest gets 289 hours of sunny skies this time of year, while Berlin receives 227 hours of full sun.